Adldap2/Adldap2-Laravel/docs/auth/setup.md

 ## Passwords

+### Sync

+The password sync option allows you to automatically synchronize users LDAP passwords to your local database.
+These passwords are hashed natively by Laravel using the bcrypt() method.

+Enabling this option would also allow users to login to their accounts using the password last used when an LDAP connection was present.

+If this option is disabled, the local database account is applied a random 16 character hashed password upon first login, and will lose access to this account upon loss of LDAP connectivity.

+This option must be true or false and is only applicable to the `DatabaseUserProvider`.

+### Column

+The column option allows you to change the database column that contains the users password.

+Change this if your database column is different than `password` and you have enabled the above sync option.

 ## Login Fallback

 The login fallback option allows you to login as a local database user using the default Eloquent authentication